Krebrov001/Concord-SciFi/chapters/Night City is Noticed.md

 ### 🎙️ MILITARUM COMMENTARY:

-**Lord General Vorth Radomir, Cadian 54th,** upon receiving holopict scans:
+**Lord General Vorth Iskander, Cadian 54th,** upon receiving holopict scans:

 > *“This world would’ve been glassed within hours if not for our current engagements across six fronts.
 In another age, we’d have sent ten regiments of Guard, two wings of Sisters, and a Black Templar strike force to cleanse it and plant a cathedral in its ashes.”*